EATiQuette

 as seen on WealthTV's "Etiquette 101"

-Note: This "info'toon" first appeared on our site in July of 1999.
-We hope you'll enjoy it and some of our other "vintage" tips during the next few months.
+Note: This "info'toon" first appeared on our site in October of 2003.
+We hope you'll enjoy it (with a few updates) and some of our other "vintage" tips during the next few months.

 We welcome your inquiries about our training services and publications.